 If you don't have demerara sugar on hand, turbinado sugar is the preferred substitution as it has a coarse texture that is a better match for the texture of demerara sugar.
-Another option is to use an equal amount of light brown sugar (or turbinado sugar) in its place.
+Another option is to use an equal amount of light brown sugar in the place of demerara.
 Both of these sugars have the golden brown color and subtle molasses flavor that demerara is known for.

-If you are working on a recipe that calls for sprinkling demerara sugar on the top of your baked goods, sanding sugar would make an excellent stand-in, if you have it.
+If you are working on a recipe that calls for sprinkling demerara sugar on the top of your baked goods, sanding sugar would make an excellent stand-in.
 Its big crystals will give you a similar visual appeal and crunch.
 But don't sweat it if you don't have this specialty sugar on hand.
 A dusting of brown sugar or granulated sugar will still look great and add a bit of crunch.

 Demerara sugar is partially-refined raw sugar that is made from the first pressing of sugar cane.
 Once the extracted cane juices evaporate, you're left with large grain sugar that has a golden brown color and a subtle molasses flavor.
 The small amount of molasses that remains in demerara sugar allows it to retain a little more mineral and nutritional content compared to granulated sugar.

 Some people prefer demerara to granulated sugar because it's far less processed.
 Bakers like it because of the texture that it contributes to recipes.
 It's especially good to make a crunchy topping on baked goods.
 You can also sprinkle it on top of hot or cold cereal, fruit, or desserts for texture and flavor.

 Because of its looks, this sugar has also become a favorite of many mixologists for use in cocktails and on the rims of cocktail glasses.
 It goes exceptionally well with brown liquor drinks such as bourbon, aged whiskey, and dark molasses-based rum.